corymartin/viewbridge/README.md

 - `dir`:       Path to root of views/templates directory.
 Default is current working directory.
 - `views`:     Array of views to compile functions for.
-               This option can be used instead of or in addtion to Viewbridge attribute comments.
+               This option can be used instead of Viewbridge attribute comments.
+               Only views specified by this option will be exported.
 - `allviews`:  Compiles all views regardless of attribute comments or `views` option.
 - `output`:    JS file to create.
 - `namespace`: Clientside namespace.
 Default is `viewbridge`.
 No limit on how deep it